 Best Turntable under $300

-Audiophiles who can afford around $300 (check this listing for the latest live prices) for a modern turntable have a number of excellent options to enhance their listening experiences.
+Audiophiles who can afford around $300 for a modern turntable have a number of excellent options to enhance their listening experiences.
 However, the Stanton T.92 turntable represents the buy turntable buy for under $300.

 As a USB capable turntable, the Stanton T.92 provides plenty of power driven by a high tech preamplifier.
 This turntable receives accolades from audio experts and consumers alike for its rugged lightweight design that makes the modern record player portable enough to move around the house.